-1028.8 PRIVACY OF DATA
+1028.7 CONFIDENTIALITY OF DATA

-Information, data and copies of material compiled to develop Performance History Audits Reports shall be considered private as part of the employee's personnel file and will not be subject to discovery or release except as provided by law.
-Access to the data in the system will be governed under the same process as access to an officer's personnel file as outlined in the Personnel Records Policy.
+Information, data, and copies of material compiled to develop performance history audit reports shall be considered confidential as part of the employee's personnel file and will not be subject to discovery or release except as provided by law.
+Access to performance history audit reports will be governed under the same process as access to an officer's personnel file, as outlined in the Personnel Records Policy.